 I thought, I have been hearing a version of that repeatedly today, ‘a dog that looks like you’, ‘a face only a mother could love.’
 We seemed to have somewhat of a theme going on here.

-I mumbled something about Bruno having just had a shower, and I reached down and rubbed Bruno’s fur and I was quite happy with how dry he was by that stage, but the old women in the chairs had lost interest by then and had looked away, and I was talking to myself.
+I mumbled something about Brun having just had a shower, and I reached down and rubbed Brun’s fur and I was quite happy with how dry he was by that stage, but the old women in the chairs had lost interest by then and had looked away, and I was talking to myself.

-We walked up King William Street and then up the pathway to the dog park and I was going to let Bruno off if no one was playing ball, he still being obsessed with balls.
-As it turned out, three black guys were kicking a soccer ball, so I didn’t let Bruno off his lead.
+We walked up King William Street and then up the pathway to the dog park and I was going to let Brun off his lead if no one was playing ball, he still being obsessed with balls.
+As it turned out, three black guys were kicking a soccer ball, so I didn’t let Brun off his lead.

-A woman crossed over (my street) from the other side and walked up (my street) in front of us.
+A woman crossed over my street from the other side and walked up th street in front of us.
 She was dressed in black with a pink cotton back pack slung over her back, she walked the walk of someone who was frail and hesitant.
 She had spider’s legs for fingers and she seemed to be repelled by the sun.

 There was a helicopter flying overhead, at which she looked around as if it made her nervous.
 As she kind of cringed, I could see she looked a little like Bette Davis post stroke, but younger.